Vino92babu/Automation-Portfolio/project1-automation/README.md

 ---

-##  Day 12 – Selenium TestNG Window Handling
+##  Selenium TestNG Window Handling

 This project demonstrates how to handle multiple browser windows using **Selenium WebDriver** and **TestNG**.
 The script automates a login workflow where an email ID is extracted from a child window and used in the parent window.